During the Pandemic

 Find what you need and how to get it

 Our Business Directory and Instagram are updated regularly, as business operations are shifting rapidly.

 First, we want to thank our loyal customers who continue to shop at our local businesses, buy their food here and order from their favorite restaurants and pubs.

 You can continue to make purchases from businesses that are temporarily closed by shopping online.
-Some are offering online and phone ordering, curb-side pickup or home delivery, while others are providing online consultation, online classes or gift cards.
+Some are offering online and phone ordering, and many still offer curb-side pickup or home delivery, while others are providing online consultation, online classes or gift cards.

 Consider purchasing gift cards from our businesses for shopping online or on Roncesvalles when the shops reopen.
 Please keep bringing them your business!

-- When lining up outside for curbside pickup or to shop for groceries, maintain 2 meters between yourself and those in front (and behind you).
+- When lining up outside for curbside pickup or to shop for groceries, maintain 2 meters between yourself and others.